rreben/basket4py/README.md

 ## Acknowledgement
 This work is inspired by Matthew A. Russel's work on [Mining the social Web](https://miningthesocialweb.com), where I found out about iPython (now jupyter) and how to use Vagrant and chef to prepare an easy to deploy development environment.

-I followed the ZX81 manual.
-And adopted it for learning python.
-So I owe a lot to Steven Vickers and his famous book: "Sinclair ZX81 BASIC Programming by Steven Vickers Second Edition 1981."

 I used the following chef recipes to cook up the development environment:
 * [anaconda](https://github.com/thmttch/chef-continuum-anaconda)
 * [apt](https://github.com/chef-cookbooks/apt)